PrefectHQ/prefect/docs/guides/deployment/ecs-flow-run-infra.md

 ### Now lets get this worker to deploy its first flow run!
 TODO: clean this up and add more
-Create a simple flow
+- Create a simple flow
-prefect deploy my_flow.py:my_flow --name ecs-worker-test-deployment --pool my-ecs-pool run the flow
+- Deploy the flow with the preconfigured ecs-pool 'prefect deploy my_flow.py:my_flow --name ecs-worker-test-deployment --pool my-ecs-pool'
+- Ad hoc run the flow

 ## Trouble Shooting
 TODO: Add more here